nixworks/public/news/2016/02/29/README.md

 ##### Pakistan
 ### [Pakistani authorities hang Mumtaz Qadri for his role in the murder of reformist Punjab governor Salmaan Taseer in 2011. ](/news/2016/02/29/pakistani-authorities-hang-mumtaz-qadri-for-his-role-in-the-murder-of-reformist-punjab-governor-salmaan-taseer-in-2011.md)
-_Context: Mumtaz Qadri, Punjab Province, Salmaan Taseer, Pakistan_
+_Context: Salmaan Taseer, Mumtaz Qadri, Pakistan, Punjab Province_

 ##### Calais migrant crisis
 ### [Clashes break out inside the Calais jungle camp in the port city of Calais between migrants and riot police as officials attempted to evict hundreds of migrants from the southern section of the camp.
 Several tents and wooden shacks were set on fire by migrants. ](/news/2016/02/29/clashes-break-out-inside-the-calais-jungle-camp-in-the-port-city-of-calais-between-migrants-and-riot-police-as-officials-attempted-to-evict.md)